samuelexferri/gpg-guide/gpg-guide.md

 The user will be prompted to answer several questions:

-1. Type: `RSA (set your own capabilities)`.
+1. Algorithm: `RSA (set your own capabilities)`.
-2. Capability: only `(C) Certify`; disable the default capabilities by entering the related letter  one capability after the other.
+2. Capability: only `Certify (C)`; disable the default capabilities by entering the related letter one capability after the other.
-3. Keysize: `4096 bits`.
+3. Size: `4096 bits`.
 4. Expiration date: a period of a year is enough most of the time; it's possible to change it afterwards.
 5. Details: real name, email address and comment for the key's purpose.
 6. Passphrase (also blank space admitted).